The Quantum Mechanics Swampland: Introduction

 The general idea of the Swampland program is to isolate low energy effective QFTs which can be consistently coupled to quantum gravity in the UV.
 From a low energy perspective, we are free to evaluate an infinitude of QFTs with various types of properties, such as $SU(N)$ gauge theories with any $N$ and arbitrarily small gauge couplings.
 On the other hand, many of these QFTs develop inconsistencies when we couple to quantum gravity.
 Consistency then becomes a powerful tool for determining what classes of QFTs are viable.
 These various consistency conditions are formulated into the Swampland conjectures.
 QFTs which satisfy these conjectures live in the Landscape whereas theories which violate them live in the Swampland~\cite{Vafa:2005ui,Brennan:2017rbf,Palti:2019pca}.

 In the same spirit, we can apply this idea to the study of quantum mechanical potentials which are a low energy effective description of a scattering process in a QFT.
 We are free to consider any potential we want, but if the eventual goal is to obtain an underlying QFT description of the dynamics we are trying to model, then consistency again serves to limit the space of viable potentials.
 This analogous relationship motivates the existence of the \emph{Quantum Mechanics Swampland} where potentials that can be consistently derived from a QFT belong in the Landscape and potentials which cannot belong in the Swampland.
-Similar to the Swampland program, the goal will be to outline criteria which will help delineate the boundary between the Swampland and the Landscape.
+We emphasize that the Quantum Mechanics Swampland we propose is \emph{not} the original Swampland, but there exist parallels in both the philosophy and ultimate goal of the respective programs, and as such it is useful to invoke similar terminology.
+The Swampland program in QFT aims to identify the boundary between apparently consistent QFTs which can be UV completed into a theory of quantum gravity and those which cannot.
+Likewise, the Quantum Mechanics Swampland aims to delineate the boundary between apparently consistent quantum mechanical potentials which can be UV completed into a QFT and those which cannot.
+The Swampland program achieves this through a series of conjectures outlining properties which low energy QFTs are expected to have.
+QFTs which satisfy these criteria are ``good" theories residing in the Landscape which might have a chance of describing the world around us at all scales.
+In a similar fashion, in this paper we propose a preliminary criteria that quantum mechanical potentials must satisfy so that they are ``good" potentials residing in the Quantum Mechanics Landscape.
+Since these potentials can be UV completed into a QFT, they have a chance of describing the phenomena we see around us in the non-relativistic and the relativistic regime.
+In contrast, potentials which reside in the Quantum Mechanics Swampland can never be UV completed to a QFT, so regardless of how good of an empirical fit they might be, the underlying microphysics will not be amenable to a QFT description.

 Exploring the relationship between quantum mechanical potentials and field theory operators is certainly not new.
 It was originally studied in the context of Bethe-Salpeter equations in~\cite{Bastai:1963tsbs}.
 The authors concluded that super-renormalizable operators yielded regular potentials $V_{r}(r)$, renormalizable operators yielded transition potentials $V_{t}(r)$, and non-renormalizable operators yielded singular potentials $V_{s}(r)$ (see~\cite{Frank:1971a} for a review of singular potentials).
 These potentials satisfied the following conditions at the origin.
 Here, $C$ is a finite constant.